J. Rameshwar Rao: Life sketch

-Rameshwar Rao III was born on 23 February 1923 in Madras to Raja Krishnadeva Rao and Rani Sarala Devi.
+Rameshwar Rao III was born on 23 February 1923 in Madras to Raja Krishnadeva Rao and Rani Sarala Devi of the Wanaparthy Samasthanam, belonging to the Motati clan of the Reddy community.
 Krishna Deva Rao's father was Raja Janumpally Rameshwar Rao II, the Raja of Wanaparthy Samsthanam.
 Krishna Deva Rao had a brother Ram Dev Rao.
 Rameshwar Rao III was also the titular Raja of Wanaparthy from 1944 until 1971, when, by the 26th Amendment to the Constitution of India, the privy purses of the princes were abolished and official recognition of their titles came to an end.

 He studied at Nizam College, Hyderabad, Madras University, and Bombay University.
 He established Orient Longman (now Orient Blackswan) as a specifically Indian book publishing company in 1948.
 He joined the Indian Foreign Service in 1949.
 He was First Secretary, Indian Commission in Nairobi, 1950–52; acted as Commissioner for the Government of India in East Africa, 1950–51; Commissioner for the Government of India in Gold Coast and Nigeria, 1953–56; previously associated with Socialist Wing of the Congress.